-In total, 700 evaluable subjects will be enrolled.
-Applying a 10% drop out rate would result in a total number of about 630 subjects.
+In total, 353 evaluable subjects will be enrolled.
+Applying a 15% drop out rate will result in a total number of completing subjects of about 300.

 6 ANALYSIS POPULATIONS

 6.1 Safety Analysis Set (SAF)

 All subjects who received at least one injection with study medication (independent of whether it is BoNT/A-DP or placebo) will be valid for the SAF.
 Within the SAF, a subject will be considered for the treatment actually received and not for the treatment assigned by randomization, if different.
 The SAF will be used for the evaluation of the safety assessments and for the individual subject data listings.